Rc357/mobile_css/Privacy-Policy.md

 7. Children's Privacy

-The App is not intended for use by individuals under the age of [age].
-We do not knowingly collect personal information from children under [age].
-If you believe that we may have collected information from a child under [age], please contact us, and we will take appropriate steps to delete such information.
+The App is not intended for use by individuals under the age of 16.
+We do not knowingly collect personal information from children under 16.
+If you believe that we may have collected information from a child under 16, please contact us, and we will take appropriate steps to delete such information.

 8. Changes to this Privacy Policy